grbeno/django-react-jwt/README.md

 ## Django-React template/start project with JWT authentication

-> **_NOTE:_** The goal of this repository is to provide a basic template or a starting point for a Django web application, using React as the frontend.
+> The goal of this repository is to provide a basic template or a starting point for a Django web application, using React as the frontend.
 If you find it useful, you can download the zip file and start your own project.
 ---

 ### Features